 The focus of the methods workshops is to train academics and researchers involved in global health and population-based research in IHME measurement techniques, analytical models, and statistical methods.
 IHME seeks to propagate the usage of proper methodologies by the global health research community for measuring specific global health challenges and producing better estimates important global health issues.

-The Global Burden of Disease Study 2010 (GBD 2010) is the single largest and most detailed scientific effort ever conducted to quantify levels and trends in health.
-IHME is organizing a training workshop to discuss the latest scientific approaches used in GBD 2010.
+The Global Burden of Diseases, Injuries, and Risk Factors Study 2010 (GBD 2010) is the single largest and most detailed scientific effort ever conducted to quantify levels and trends in health.
+IHME organizes training workshops to discuss the latest scientific approaches used in the GBD study.
 These workshops are open to researchers, academic leaders, policymakers, and individuals working at non-governmental organizations, foundations, country offices of health statistics, and national and multinational health organizations.

 Maternal mortality workshop series: IHME hosts workshops to discuss maternal mortality trends and to consider the strengths and weaknesses of current scientific approaches to estimating maternal mortality.
 Academics, researchers, and officials from ministries of health are invited to participate in these workshops.